Area laws and tensor networks for maximally mixed ground states: Introduction

-The above discussion implies that in the high-degeneracy regime, not all ground states necessarily obey an area law.
-However, of all the ground states, there is one state of central importance, which is $\gs$ --- the maximally mixed ground state.
-In this paper, we show that \emph{the maximally mixed ground state satisfies an area-law in the mutual information regardless of the dimensionality of the ground space $g=\dim V_{gs}$}.
-In fact, we show a stronger result; we show that for every contiguous set of qudits $L$ on the 1D lattice, the \emph{$\eps$-smoothed maximum information $\maxinfeps{L}{L^c}$}, which is closely related to the mutual information (see precise definition in \Sec{sec:overview}) also satisfies an area-law.
-Finally, we use that result to show that for every $\eps>0$, there exists a state $\gs_\eps$ such that $\norm{\gs - \gs_\eps}_1\le \eps$ and $\mySR(\gs_\eps) = O\big(\poly(|L|/\eps)\big)$ where $\mySR(\cdot)$ is the Schmidt rank of $\gs_\eps$ (see Definition~\ref{def:op-SR} for an exact statement) and $|L|$ is the size of the set $L$.
+Our results are in fact stronger; we show that when a good AGSP exists, then for every contiguous set of qudits $L$ on the lattice, the \emph{$\eps$-smoothed maximum information $\maxinfeps{L}{L^c}$}, which is closely related to the mutual information (see precise definition in \Sec{sec:overview}) also satisfies an area-law.
+Finally, we use that result to show that in 1D, for every $\eps>0$, there exists a state $\gs_\eps$ such that $\norm{\gs - \gs_\eps}_1\le \eps$ and $\mySR(\gs_\eps) = O\big(\poly(|L|/\eps)\big)$ where $\mySR(\cdot)$ is the Schmidt rank of $\gs_\eps$ (see Definition~\ref{def:op-SR} for an exact statement) and $|L|$ is the size of the set $L$.
+Using this, we construct a tensor-network approximation $\Psi$ with bond dimension $\poly(n/\eps)$ for the maximally-mixed ground state in 1D, for which $\norm{\Psi-\gs}_1\le \eps$.